yetmorecode/proline-resource-editor/doc/format.md

 ```

 Since repeated pixles are packed, the size of the image data can be considerably smaller than
 the actual amount of screen to fill (640x480 pixels).
-The 6th bit in the color number is actually used to indicate repetions for pixels.
-When the bit is set (```color & 0xc0 == 0xc0```), the byte (masked by ```0x3f```) describes a number of repetitions and the next byte describes the pixels' color.
-If the bit is not set, the byte simply describes the pixels color.
+The 7th & 8th bits in the color number are used to indicate repetitions for pixels.
+When the bits are set (```color & 0xc0 == 0xc0```), the remaining bits (masked by ```0x3f```) describes a number of repetitions and the next byte in the pixel data describes those pixels' actual color.
+If the bits are not set, the byte simply describes a single pixels color.

-This can be seen for example in the main background (offset 0xa76d4d, palette 0x1014d36):
+This can be seen for example in the mainmenu background image (offset 0xa76d4d, palette 0x1014d36):

 ![Alt text](fullscreen_packing.png?raw=true "Fullscreen Packing")